syfds/soundy/README.md

 or `test.sh`

 ## How-To
 I suggest to assign your soundtouch speaker to a static IP address (address reservation), so the desktop client can quickly find your speaker at startup.
+Example for TP-Link (can be different for your router):
-For TP-Link router: you have to login (something like 192.168.0.1) and go to `DHCP` -> `DHCP Client List` and copy the MAC-address of your speaker.
+* Login (something like 192.168.0.1 or similar) and go to `DHCP` -> `DHCP Client List` and copy the MAC-address of your speaker.
-Then you can create a static assignment in `Address Reservation`, after restarting the speaker the correct assignment can be checked in the `DHCP Client List`.
+* Then create a static assignment in `Address Reservation`, after restarting the speaker the correct assignment can be checked in the `DHCP Client List`.
-Create a hosts entry in `/etc/hosts`
+* Create a hosts entry in `/etc/hosts` where `192.168.1.XXX` is your static IP address
 ```
 192.168.1.XXX   soundtouch-speaker
 ```

-now you can set `soundtouch-speaker` as host in the app and connect to your soundtouch speaker ;-)
+* now you can set `soundtouch-speaker` as host in the app and connect to your soundtouch speaker ;-)